 Career InsightsFeatured Post2021Azuredata engineeringposted by ODSC Team January 11, 2021 ODSC Team

 Data engineering is an increasingly sought after job role, and despite a tumultuous 2020, the chart above showed it’s more in demand than ever.
-Due to the pandemic, jobs were scarce in April but quickly rebounded before the traditional summer lul hit, and then demand increased significantly in the final quarter of 2020.
+Due to the pandemic, jobs were scarce in April but quickly rebounded before the traditional summer lull hit.
+Demand increased significantly in the final quarter of 2020.

-With so many jobs available we decided to find out what were some of the most in-demand skills that employers sought when hiring data engineers.
+With so many jobs available, we decided to find out which skills were most sought by employers when hiring data engineers.
 We looked at major data science job boards – mainly in the US and Europe – and discovered the top 10 skills for data engineers in 2021.

 Python is a top skill for software engineers, machine learning engineers, and data scientists.
 Thus it is no surprise that over 61% of data engineering roles mentioned these skills.
 The Python language and its libraries are very suited to building pipelines and workflows for data engineering.
 It’s also the native language of major workflow management platforms such as Airflow and Kubeflow.

 With more than half of job postings listing SQL as a skill at 56%, it’s an important skill for data engineering jobs in 2021.
 Aside from being a core data science language in general, SQL is especially useful from a business point of view, such as being able to model business logic and create reusable data structures.

 Much of the software infrastructure has migrated to the cloud and the trend continues.
 Cloud experience was listed in 45% of the job descriptions we reviewed.
 AWS was the dominant platform followed by Azure.
 Many employers seem to treat cloud platform skills as interchangeable or at least expect expertise on one platform to translate to others.

 4. Big Data